UNESCO has declared 18 November as the International Day of Islamic Art, which means it’s perfect for these Islamic Art Projects for kids!

 Have you ever looked at a Persian rug and wondered at the intricate craftsmanship that went into it?
 That may have also given you an inkling into why those rugs are so expensive!

 Persian rugs are just part of the huge, wide world of Islamic art.
-It’s quite hard to associate Islamic art to any one part of the planet, and you’ll find that it covers regions in the Gulf, Turkey, parts of Europe, Africa as well as India.
+It’s quite hard to associate Islamic art with any one part of the planet, and you’ll find that it covers regions in the Gulf, Turkey, parts of Europe, Africa as well as India.
 Think Turkish pottery, engravings on the Taj Mahal, Moroccan mosaics, and of course, Persian rugs!

-Since Islamic art is so scattered, the UNESCO decided to observe 18 November as the International Day of Islamic Art, so there could be more awareness about this unique kind of art.
+Since Islamic art is so scattered, UNESCO decided to observe 18 November as the International Day of Islamic Art, so there could be more awareness about this unique kind of art.
 It’s also meant to spread information about the contributions of Islamic art to human civilization and to support bonding among different cultures.

 With this special day coming up this month along with World Arabic Language Day on 18th December, we think it’s the perfect time to dip our fingers in this beautiful world of Islamic art, and that’s why we’ve got some gorgeous looking Islamic art projects for kids!